We Represent Alaskan Men in Child Support Cases

 An Overview of Child Support Laws in Alaska

 As a family law firm for men, Family Law Center for Men handles the full range of child support cases.
 Whether you are negotiating an initial child support order, facing enforcement action, or seeking a child support modification, we are here as a legal resource.
 It is helpful for men to understand how our state’s child support laws work.
+Child support in Alaska is governed by the Alaska Civil Rule, which sets out the formulas and procedures for calculating, modifying, and enforcing support.
 Here is a basic overview of the critical things men should know about child support laws in Alaska:

 - Both Parents Have a Duty to Provide Financial Support for a Child: In Alaska, the mother and father must provide financial support for every child.
-This commitment ensures that the child’s essential needs are met, including housing, food, clothing, education, and healthcare.
+This commitment ensures that the child’s essential needs are met, including housing, food, clothing, education, medical care, and health insurance.
 The obligation usually continues until the child turns 18 or 19, if still in high school.
 Fathers have the equal right to receive child support as a mother.

 - Paternity is the Basis of Legal Fatherhood: In Alaska, establishing paternity is critical to any child support case for fathers not married to the child’s mother at birth.
 In Alaska, parents can voluntarily acknowledge paternity, or a court can determine it through a procedure if there are disputes.
 Without paternity, there is no child support obligation.

-- Alaska has Child Support Guidelines: To ensure consistency and fairness, Alaska has set child support guidelines that determine the amount a non-custodial parent should pay.
-These guidelines consider the custody arrangement, the income of both parents, and the number of children involved.
+- Alaska has Child Support Guidelines: To ensure consistency and fairness, Alaska has set child support guidelines that determine the amount one parent pays to the other parent based on the custody arrangement and the income of both parents.
+The guidelines consider the custody arrangement, the income of both parents, and the number of children involved.
+The court may also consider assets and potential income, especially if one parent is voluntarily underemployed or has significant assets.

 - The Court will make a deviation if unusual circumstances exist: While the guidelines provide a standardized approach, Alaska’s laws also acknowledge that every family is unique.
 A court can deviate from the standard amount if unusual circumstances exist, such as a child with special needs or significantly high medical expenses.